pablobio/EMOTIONS/README.md

-# EnsembleLacs: An R package for the implementation of average modelling algorithms in lactation curves
+# EnsembleLacs: An R package for Ensemble Modeling for Lactation Curves

 **INDEX**